How to Become a PCB Designer in Today’s World

 The need to design current and evolving PCB technologies is growing.
 With more and more electronics such as IoT becoming prominent in everyday life, the future of electronic design is very bright.
 However, the pool of experienced PCB designers and manufacturing personnel is shrinking as many designers are approaching retirement age.
 New onshoring efforts and the wave of new design job openings makes PCB design an appealing career.

 Do you have a passion for creating things and making them work?
 If so, then laying out printed circuit board designs may be what you are looking for.
 If you are ready to start a career as a PCB designer, take a look at Altium.
-Altium Designer® is the industry's most popular PCB design software application, made for the PCB engineer and designer to create world-class PCB designs.
+Altium Designer, included in Altium Develop, is the industry's most popular PCB design software application, made for the PCB engineer and designer to create world-class PCB designs.
 Not only will the software help you with all aspects of your design, but Altium offers training on its software that will help you to hit the ground running.

 About Author